learn-co-curriculum/dsc-mle/README.md

 ## Parameter Inference

-Parameter Inference is as the process of probabilistically inferring parameter(s) for a model of our choice, which best describe the underlying dataset, used in an analytical context.
+Parameter Inference is the process of probabilistically inferring parameter(s) for a model of our choice, that is which parameter values best describe the underlying dataset, used in an analytical context.
 Let's try to understand this with a simple experiment with a 10 times coin flip and inspecting the outcome.

 ```python